 Massachusetts learning standards define what all students are expected to know and be able to do, not how teachers teach.
 The standards focus on what is most essential for student learning rather than describe all that can or should be taught.
 For example, many physical and health education courses will teach a range of technical skills, such as specific refusal strategies or proper stretching techniques.
 This Framework does not intend to diminish the importance of these technical skills, though it recognizes that these will be defined within the context of each course at the discretion of the school and educator.
 The standards presented in this Framework identify the key practices and concepts that students broadly need to be healthy in school and in life.
 The standards typically do not provide all the details, particular skills, or knowledge that may be part of a curriculum.
 School districts have discretion to determine how the standards will be implemented at the local level.

-Grade-span standards do not reflect the great variety of abilities, needs, learning rates, and achievement levels in any given classroom.
-This Framework does not define the support materials that some students may need, the advanced materials that others may have access to, or the full range of support appropriate for English learners and students with disabilities.
-Specifically, different considerations are needed for these factors in the classroom versus the gymnasium.
-This includes designing learning experiences and opportunities that recognize both the internal assets students bring into the classroom and the external and social forces outside of students’ control that may impact learning.
+Grade-span standards do not reflect the great variety of abilities, needs, learning rates, and achievement levels in any given learning environment.
+In this document, the term “developmentally-appropriate” recognizes that development is comprised of physical, cognitive and social emotional domains.
+This Framework does not define the additional resources and supplemental supports that may be necessary to meet varying developmental needs.
+This includes designing and implementing learning experiences and opportunities that recognize both the internal assets students bring into the classroom and the external and social forces outside of students’ control that may impact learning.
 It is up to curriculum developers, administrators, and educators to provide all students the opportunity to learn and meet the same high standards needed to access the skills and knowledge that will be necessary in their lives.

 The standards are intended to allow for each student to participate fully with appropriate accommodations to promote maximum participation of students with special education needs.
 For example, for students with disabilities, reading health-related texts and source materials allows for the use of Braille, screen-reader technology, or other assistive devices, as necessary.
-Writing may include the use of a scribe, computer, or speech-to-text technology that includes health vocabulary.
+Writing may include the use of a scribe, computer, or speech-to-text technology that includes health and physical education vocabulary.
 In a similar manner, speaking and listening should be interpreted broadly to include sign language.
 In addition, for developing movement skills, schools may design adaptive physical education learning experiences or courses.

 Additional resources will offer guidance and support for educators as they select, design, and implement curriculum, instruction, and assessment.
 These resources are meant to reflect effective practices as they are now known but are not meant to define a curriculum or instructional practice.
-Each district, school, and educator knows their context and students, and they are best situated to identify the strategies, materials, time, and resources necessary to support students in achieving the standards.
+Each district, school, and educator knows their context, students and families, and they are best situated to identify the strategies, materials, time, and resources necessary to support students in achieving the standards.
+The Department is committed to ensuring that schools and districts also have resources to support collaboration with families in their children’s learning.

 Guiding Principles for Effective Comprehensive Health and Physical Education Programs